aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 As we have seen in the previous sections, envisioning a naturalistic programming system involves in part the description of a "programmatic semantics" @verbsAsFuncs, or mapping between the constructs of natural language and the constructs of one or more programming languages.

-We propose the following set of linguistic abstractions as the basic building blocks for Deixiscript: noun phrases, simple sentences, definitions (a priori knowledge), laws (a posteriori knowledge), the question/command distinction and the possibility to negate noun phrases or sentences.
+We propose the following set of linguistic abstractions as the basic building blocks for our naturalistic system: noun phrases, simple sentences, definitions (a priori knowledge), laws (a posteriori knowledge), the question/command distinction and the possibility to negate noun phrases or sentences.
 In the following section we will present each of these abstractions and discuss their proposed application to the domain of programming.

 == Noun Phrases